We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 When it came to making the crepes, some of the pre-seasoned pans were almost too nonstick—you need a certain amount of batter to stick to the center so you can swirl the excess batter to the edges of the pan.
 But while this was a flaw for some pans in crepe testing, we don’t think it’s a dealbreaker overall.

-So, while we ultimately still prefer building seasoning up ourselves (as the long-term durability of manufacturers' coatings is unknown), we do think a pre-seasoned carbon steel skillet, like the OXO, is likely a welcome, worthwhile convenience for those intimidated by seasoning the cookware.
+So, while we ultimately still prefer building seasoning up ourselves (as the long-term durability of manufacturers' coatings is unknown), we do think a pre-seasoned carbon steel skillet, like the OXO, is a worthwhile convenience for those intimidated by seasoning the cookware.

 Medium Length Handles with Rounded Edges Were Preferable